Solving Data-Driven Newsvendor Pricing Problems with Decision-Dependent Effect: Convergence Analysis of the AGD Algorithm

-However, it is still not clear how the solution sequence can converge to the optimal point.
-Therefore, we investigate the distance to the optimal solution under strongly-convex condition.
 Similar to \cite{DAU4-Perdomo2020}, we do not directly give the distance to the optimal point, but provide a distance bound to a stable point first.
 We state the distance bound between the solution sequence of AGD algorithm and the stable point $x_{PS}$ in Theorem \ref{theo::strconv-dist-stable}.